-Action to be Taken Time Launch of Gram Panchayat level planning process and discussion of the planning process by Gram Sabha/Ward Sabha.
-2 nd October Special Gram Sabha for approval of the Gram Panchayat level annual action plan.
-3 rd October to 30 th November Submission of Gram Panchayat Level Plan to the Block Panchayat By 5 th December Approval of Block Level Consolidated Annual Plan by Block Panchayat and submission of the same to District Programme Coordinator/ Collector (The consolidated Labour Budget including all interventions proposed for the Block level should be approved by the Block Panchayat/Intermediate Panchayat) By 20 th December Presentation of Block Plans by Programme Officer before DPC in the suggestive format circulated by the Ministry and appraisal of same by the DPC.
-By 19 th January Presentation of District Annual Plan and LB to District Panchayat by the District Programme Coordinator/ Collector (all interventions proposed for the District should be approved at the District level) By 20 th January Approval of District Annual Plan by the District Panchayat and submission of the same to State Government.
+Action to be Taken Time Launch of Gram Panchayat level planning process and 2 nd October discussion of the planning process by Gram Sabha/Ward Sabha.
+Special Gram Sabha for approval of the Gram Panchayat 3 rd October to 30 th level annual action plan.
+November Submission of Gram Panchayat Level Plan to the Block By 5 ≞ December Panchayat Action to be Taken Time Approval of Block Level Consolidated Annual Plan by Block By 20 th December Panchayat and submission of the same to District Programme Coordinator/ Collector (The consolidated Labour Budget including all interventions proposed for the Block level should be approved by the Block Panchayat / Intermediate Panchayat) Presentation of Block Plans by Programme Officer before By 20 th January DPC in the suggestive format circulated by the Ministry and appraisal of same by the DPC.
+Presentation of District Annual Plan and LB to District By 21 st January Panchayat by the District Programme Coordinator/ Collector (all interventions proposed for the district should be approved at the district level)

+Approval of District Annual Plan by the District Panchayat and submission of the same to State Government.
 The DPC/ ADPC will present the plan before the State/ UT Government in the suggestive format circulated by the Ministry and the same will be appraised before collation into State Plan.
-By 31 st of January Submission of Labour Budget to the Central Government in the suggestive format circulated by the Ministry.
-By 10 th February Meetings of the Empowered Committee and finalisation of the LB 20 th February onwards Communication of the LB to the States by Ministry and further by the States to Districts, Blocks, and Gram Panchayats By 31 st March
+Submission of Labour Budget to the Central Government in the suggestive format circulated by the Ministry.
+By 10 ≞ February Meetings of the Empowered Committee and finalisation of the LB 20 th February onwards Communication of the LB to the States by Ministry and further by the States to Districts, Blocks, and Gram Panchayats By 31 st March